rubyfeller/fraud-detection/README.md

 The frontend provides a user interface for interacting with the fraud detection model.

 ![Screenshot of the Fraud Detection Dashboard](/docs/img/dashboard.png "Screenshot of the Fraud Detection Dashboard")

+## CI/CD
+GitHub Actions is used for CI/CD.

+The backend API is deployed on AWS Elastic Beanstalk.
+The frontend is deployed on Vercel.

+Elastic Beanstalk uses the Docker image pushed to Docker Hub.

+### Secrets
+The following secrets must be set in the GitHub repository settings:
+- `AWS_ACCESS_KEY_ID`: The AWS access key ID.
+- `AWS_SECRET_ACCESS_KEY`: The AWS secret access key.
+- `DOCKER_USERNAME`: The Docker Hub username.
+- `DOCKER_PASSWORD`: The Docker Hub password.

+### AWS Deployment Workflow
+The API deployment is automatically triggered when pushing to the `main` branch on the condition that the build and tests of the ``Python application`` workflow pass.

+### Vercel Deployment
+The frontend is automatically deployed to Vercel when pushing to the `main` branch.
+The deployment URL is: [fraud-detection.rubyfeller.nl](https://fraud-detection.rubyfeller.nl)

+When using Vercel, please set the `NEXT_PUBLIC_API_URL` environment variable to the production API URL.
+This can be done via the Vercel dashboard or the `vercel env` command.